helpfulengineering/resources/software/SecurityBestPractices/SecurityBestPractices.md

 ## Encrypt PII
 PII should be encrypted at rest and in transit.
 Please see the [encryption best practices](Encryption.md) for more details.

-# Issue tracking
+# Penetration testing
+We have several resources and people available to help with penetration testings.
+A development/QA environment will need to be made available to the team for testing.
 To request a penetration test please reach out to the #skill-infosec channel.
-If a security issue is found we will open a github issue detailing the bug and recommendations to remediate the issue.
+Issues found will be documented by creating a github issue.